Home • Orthopedic Surgery

-The cranial cruciate ligament is one of the major knee stabilizers in dogs and cats, and is commonly equaled to the ACL in humans.
-Just like humans, surgical intervention may be needed if your pet injuries or ruptures their CCL so your pet can return to normal activity.
+The cranial cruciate ligament is one of the major knee stabilizers in dogs and cats and is commonly equaled to the ACL in humans.
+Just like humans, surgical intervention may be needed if your pet injures or ruptures their CCL so your pet can return to normal activity.

 TTA (Tibial Tuberosity Advancement) is one of the newer surgeries performed to repair a ruptured cruciate ligament (blown knee).

 I was told that my pet has torn his cruciate.
 What does that mean?

 The cranial cruciate ligament (CCL) is a strong, dense structure that connects the ends of two bones across a joint.
 Their main function is to stabilize the joint.
 The CCL plays a critical role in stabilizing the stifle (knee) against front-to-back forces, prevent internal rotation of the tibia bone and to limit hyperextension of the stifle.
 Once the cruciate ligament is torn, the femur slides down the sloped top portion of the tibia (tibial plateau), creating instability in the knee joint and pain.

 What are the signs that my pet could have a cruciate injury?

 What should I do if I think my pet might have injured his cruciate?